 We provide practical training on how to survey a wide range of boats in small groups with a 1:4 instructor/ student ratio.
 It is not a distance-learning or theory course - we are at the largest working boatyard on the East Coast where we make full use of the vessels and facilties.
 You will carry out several surveys during the course and, if successful, you will be able to start practicing as a small craft surveyor when you finish.
 Many of our delegates become members of the International Institute of Marine Surveying (IIMS) or the Yacht Designers and Surveyors Association (YDSA), both of which are the UK surveying industry's main professional bodies.
 We also provide training to Maritime and Coastguard Agency staff, marine industry professionals in related professions, and to overseas government staff

 You should have a background in yacht and small craft operation and/or construction.
 We provide training in small craft surveying techniques and report writing and we also go through all of the construction practices and systems operation found in yachts and small commercial vessels.
-You should allow around 100 hours in preliminary study using the course modules that we provide followed by the on-site training which runs from 1 April to 3 May 2019.
+You should allow around 100 hours in preliminary study using the course modules that we provide followed by the on-site training which runs from 30 March to 1 May 2020.

 For more details of our courses and information on how to apply please use the navigation bar on the left.